 Skip to main content

-Selecting a Specific Package Version
+Installing a Specific Package Version

 This document explains how to use devbox search and devbox add to install a specific package version in your Devbox project.
 It also explains how to pin a particular major or minor version for the package in your project.